 One good thing about this existential deadlock is the new bars that have sprouted up around the island, particularly in the Duxton area.
 Since there’s no better way to cure boredom than having a drink, head down to any of the ones on this list.

 Idlewild, the latest hotel bar in town, is inspired by the golden age of air travel during the 40s to 60s.
 This intriguing concept materialises in a cocktail menu that canvasses 10 cities, from Paris to Dublin, created by award-winning bartender Andy Griffiths.
 It’s one-part glamour, and one-part carefully calibrated flavours that excite even the most seasoned cocktail drinker.
 Read our full review here.

 Former head chef of Tess Bar & Kitchen, Martin Wong, has opened Mythz & Myths, a dual-concept restaurant and bar that is rooted in Nordic flavours and mythology.
 The bar, Myths, is decorated steampunk style, and houses equally theatrical cocktails to boot.
 Each is inspired by a mythological backstory, and head bartender Darren Lim has taken great care to create drinks that reflect said tale.
-If you’re in Mythz for dinner, head to Myths for a cocktail or to.
+If you’re in Mythz for dinner, head to Myths for a cocktail or two.

 Jérémy Gillion’s Restaurant Jag now has a fully-realised cocktail concept at The Lounge Bar.
 Mirroring the restaurant’s dedication to herbs from Savoie, France on its menu, The Lounge Bar will similarly interpret those indigenous botanicals across its six signature cocktails, made with spirits from independent distillers only.